 Rosalynn Carter Remembered for Her Compassion and Dedication to Family Caregivers

 Caregiver Action Network was saddened to learn about the passing of Rosalynn Carter.
-The Former First Lady was known as a fierce advocate and leading voice for family caregivers across the country, in addition to significant contributions to social causes such as mental health care, human rights, and social justice.
-She famously said that there are four kinds of people—those who have been caregivers, those who are currently caregivers, those who will be caregivers, and those who will need caregivers.
+The Former First Lady was a fierce advocate for family caregivers nationwide.
+She also made significant contributions to causes like mental health care.
+Additionally, she championed human rights and social justice.
+She famously said there are four kinds of people.
+These include those who have been caregivers.
+Additionally, those who are currently caregivers and those who will be caregivers.
+Finally, those who will need caregivers.

 “Rosalynn Carter will be remembered for her compassion and dedication to family caregivers,” said CAN CEO Marvell Adams Jr. “We thank her for her lifelong commitment to promoting the health, strength, and resilience of millions of family caregivers across the country.”